 Melbourne is famous for its coffee & cafe culture, thriving multicultural restaurant scene, trams, the bayside beaches, and neighbourhoods like St Kilda, Fitzroy and Carlton.
 The best things to do in Melbourne including visiting the National Gallery of Victoria, visiting the South Melbourne Market, seeing Flinders Street Station & Federation Square, exploring the city’s laneways and experiencing Melbourne’s best coffee, cafes, bars and restaurants.

 There are a few “sights” to see, but Melbourne is really about being the place to be.
-International visitors from around the world flock to the city’s roster of world class sporting and cultural events year-round, from the Australian Open and the Grand Prix, to White Night and the Melbourne International Comedy Festival.
+International visitors from around the world flock to the city’s roster of world class sporting and cultural events year-round, from the Australian Open and the Grand Prix, to the Melbourne International Comedy Festival.

 The Wanderbug acknowledges the Boon Wurrung and Woiwurrung people as the First Nations owners of the lands now recognised as Melbourne.
 The Wanderbug pays respect to their Elders, lores, customs and creation spirits and recognises that these lands have always been places of great natural beauty, culture and community.